Posted: March 13, 2018 by: AG_Creative86

 “Stay here.”
 Father bolted from their bedroom and emerged outside in record time.

 “The Ravens are watching.”
-The clicking started again, but the woman’s silhouette dodged the remaining lights painting the dock.
+The clicking started again, but the woman’s silhouette dodged the last lights painting the dock.

-Aaric looked at his sister for answers when it was usually the other way around.
-Tia knew nothing more than he did.
+Aaric looked at his sister for answers when it was usually the other way around, but Tia knew no more than he did.
 She’d never seen this woman before.

 Father reentered their bedroom.
 Sweat poured onto his forehead as if his hairline sprung a leak, and hands he used to stitch wounds with surgical precision quivered until he glued them to his sides.
 “Grab what you can.
 We’re going.
 Now.”

-Tia sprung from her and grabbed a handful of clothes from her floral-printed dresser and the coloring book beneath it.
+Tia sprung from her bed and grabbed a handful of clothes and a coloring book from her floral-printed dresser.
 Father threw the twins’ packs onto Tia’s bed, and she began shoving everything unceremoniously into it.
 It was nearly full before Aaric could be bothered standing up.

 Aaric cocked his head, glancing up at the man more than twice his height.
 “What are we running from?”